Search across 18 country guides, eco articles, photography, and travel resources.

-Why to Visit Malta?
+Why Visit Malta?

 Malta is a Mediterranean island that most visitors underestimate until they arrive.
 In an area smaller than the Isle of Wight, it contains some of the world's oldest freestanding structures (the Ġgantija and Mnajdra temples predate Stonehenge by a thousand years), the baroque capital of Valletta (a UNESCO World Heritage city since 1980), the medieval walled city of Mdina, the vivid blue of the Blue Lagoon on Comino, and a harbour whose history includes the Knights of St John, Napoleon, and the WWII siege that earned the island the George Cross.
 For photographers, Malta is a gift of light, honey-coloured limestone, and history at every turn.